rbturnbull/ausdex/paper.md

 ---
-title: 'ozdex: A Python package for using Australian economic indexing data'
+title: 'ausdex: A Python package for using Australian economic indexing data'
 tags:
   - Python
   - economics